Net Profit Margin: What It Is & How to Calculate It

 Revenue is how much your company makes during a specific time period.
 Your total revenue is calculated by multiplying the price of your products or services by the number of units or amount sold.

-The cost of goods sold (COGS) refers to the direct cost of the materials and labour used to produce your product.
+The cost of sales, or cost of goods sold (COGS), refers to the direct cost of the materials and labour used to produce your product.
 It includes the costs of:

 - Raw materials